COVID 19: Borno uses Lassa Fever isolation facility – The Sun Nigeria

 Meanwhile, a team from the African Region Certification Commission (ARCC) on Polio Eradication said Nigeria may be certify free of polio in June during a review of the disease situation in four African countries.

 “We hope we will be able to accept the certification in June when we meet in Abuja for the review of documentations from South Sudan, Central Africa Republic (CAR), Cameroon and Nigeria.
-We look forward to receiving the final documentation,” leader of the team, Dr Arlene King told The Sun.
+We look forward to receiving the final documentation,” leader of the team, Dr Arlene King told journalists.

 Leave a Reply